DeqingQu/DQView/README.md

 # DQView
-DQView are reusable view components for iOS development which I used in Tide project.
+DQView are reusable view components for iOS development which I used in Rising project.

 Including:
 * DQTabbarViewController - a tab container which can fold and unfold tab button.